 - Not necessarily include every sustainability factor that is financially material to a reporting company.

-When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important; reviewing other SASB industry standards in which the topic is covered to ensure performance metrics are well-aligned with those commonly in use; and contacting the relevant SASB sector analyst to provide feedback on whether the topic should be included in the SASB Standard and why.
+When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important; reviewing other SASB industry standards in which the topic is covered to ensure performance metrics are well-aligned with those commonly in use.

-For more information, see the “Understanding SASB Standards” section of our Implementation Primer.
+For more information, see the “Understanding SASB Standards” section of the SASB Standards Implementation Primer.